Pop Culture Madness!

 Pink Floyd was recording their first studio album, The Piper At the Gates of Dawn, in EMI's Abbey Road Studios (Studio 3).
 Meanwhile, the Beatles were working on Sgt.
 Pepper's Lonely Hearts Club Band next door (Studio 2).

-In January, The Beatles recorded a 14-minute avant-garde performance that remains unreleased to this day, known as Carnival of Light and is considered the holy grail of missing Beatles' songs.
+In January, The Beatles recorded a 14-minute avant-garde performance that remains unreleased today, known as Carnival of Light, and is considered the holy grail of missing Beatles songs.

 Paul McCartney came up with the name "Sgt.
 Pepper" when he misheard someone ask to pass the salt and pepper

 Richard Proenneke built an 11x14ft cabin in the Alaskan wilderness.
-With the exception of a handful of nails, tar paper and some plastic sheeting, all the materials came from his surroundings.
+All the materials came from his surroundings except for a handful of nails, tar paper, and some plastic sheeting.

 The US government required TV stations to air anti-smoking commercials, even if the organizations that made them couldn't pay for the airtime.